 Seek emergency medical attention if you have:

 - Bladder or bowel dysfunction.
-People who have cauda equina syndrome may become incontinent or have difficulty urinating even with a full bladder.
+Cauda equina syndrome can cause incontinence or difficulty urinating even with a full bladder.

 - Saddle anesthesia.
 This progressive loss of sensation affects the areas that would touch a saddle — the inner thighs, back of legs and the area around the rectum.